brangerbriz/up-4evr-windows-10/README.md

 Change this value to the appropriate time zone.

-## 4. Configure auto login
+## 5. Configure auto login

 Press the Windows key + r to open the *Run* program.
 Type "Netplwiz" and press *Enter*.
 Select the user you would like to auto login and then uncheck "Users must enter a user name and password to use this computer".
 Select *Apply* and enter your password (twice).
 Finally press *Ok*.

 For more detailed instructions, or if that didn't work, see [this tutorial](http://www.intowindows.com/how-to-automatically-login-in-windows-10/).

-## 5. Disable screen lock and snooze
+## 6. Disable screen lock and snooze

 *Windows Settings > System > Power & sleep*

 - When plugged in, turn off after: Never
+- When plugged in, PC goes to sleep after: Never

 **Note**: This assumes you are using a desktop computer.
 If you are using a laptop, there may be other power settings you need to change.

-## 6. Disable automatic software updates
+## 7. Disable automatic software updates

 **Note**: Disabling updates can make your computer vulnerable to malware and other security vulnerabilities, especially if it is connected to a network.
 Do so at your own risk.

 **Note**: Make sure Windows and all hardware drivers are up to date before following the steps below.

 In Windows 10, users have almost no control over updates.
 You can choose only how updates are installed, but you cannot turn off or disable Windows updates via the Control Panel or Settings apps.
 You can, however, disable the service that manages the checking and downloading of updates.